rishikasikhakolli/mgt3745-hw4/context/ARCHITECTURE.md

 ## ADR-001

-Title and date: JavaScript for Text Reviews Feature (September 15, 2026)
+**Title and date:** JavaScript for Text Reviews Feature (September 15, 2026)

-Status: Accepted
+**Status:** Superseded by ADR-002

-Door / concrete acquisition and execution choice: Build
+**Door / concrete acquisition and execution choice:** Build

-Context: Users need to type and save text reviews for without spending money or setting up a complex backend server.
+**Context:** Users need to type and save text reviews for without spending money or setting up a complex backend server.

-Decision: Build it in basic form and save the review text directly in the browser.
+**Decision:** Build it in basic form and save the review text directly in the browser.

 Consequences and revisit trigger: It is free and can work in the Live Server.
 They can only exist in the browser and cannot be shared.
 Revisit it to make it shareable or multi-user.